02 May 2024

 2024

-Samuel Schäfer, Martin Smelik, Oleg Sysoev, Yelin Zhao, Desiré Eklund, Sandra Lilja, Mika Gustafsson, Holger Heyn, Antonio Julia, Istvan A. Kovacs, Joseph Loscalzo, Sara Marsal, Huan Zhang, Xinxiu Li, Danuta Gawel, Hui Wang, Mikael Benson (2024) scDrugPrio: a framework for the analysis of single-cell transcriptomics to address multiple problems in precision medicine in immune-mediated inflammatory diseases Genome Medicine, Vol. 16, Article 42 Continue to DOI
+Samuel Schäfer, Martin Smelik, Oleg Sysoev, Yelin Zhao, Desiré Eklund, Sandra Lilja, Mika Gustafsson, Holger Heyn, Antonio Julia, Istvan A. Kovacs, Joseph Loscalzo, Sara Marsal, Huan Zhang, Xinxiu Li, Danuta Gawel, Hui Wang, Mikael Benson (2024) scDrugPrio: a framework for the analysis of single-cell transcriptomics to address multiple problems in precision medicine in immune-mediated inflammatory diseases Genome Medicine, Vol. 16, Article 42 (Article in journal) Continue to DOI

 Organisation